transientskp/tkp/documentation/devref/database/intro.rst

    The information on this page is old and, in places, outdated.

-This section concerns the (MonetDB) database that is used to store extracted sources and determine variable sources.
-In addition, it stores catalogs from previous surveys, which can be used for creating a sky model for BBS, and it stores some characteristics of (classified) transient sources.
+This section concerns the (MonetDB or PostgreSQL) database that is used to store extracted sources and determine variable sources.
 It does not deal with the PostgreSQL database used by BBS.

 The default scratch database, both on heastro1 and CEP, is simply called tkp; the login and password are both tkp as well.
 On heastro1,